Parent’s, Guardian’s, and Visitor’s Guidelines

 - All visitors to the school must report to the front office upon arrival at the school.
 They will be required to sign the visitor’s register and will be issued a visitor’s badge, which must be worn at all times while in the school or on school grounds.
 The visitor must return the badge to the front office and sign out before leaving the building.

 - Visitors attending school functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register.

 Download this document Code of Conduct for Parents

 School Uniform Guidelines

 Tucson International Academy’s philosophy is to provide an educational environment designed to motivate, teach and encourage students to attain the highest levels of proficiency in all areas.
-Uniform and appearance guidelines are provided to promote the awareness of social, cultural and aesthetic forces that affect the school environment and prepare the student for future success in the real world.
-Students are expected to dress appropriately and in a way which reflects school pride.
-Clothing should be neat, clean, modest and in good taste.
+Uniform and appearance guidelines are provided to promote the awareness of social, cultural, and aesthetic forces that affect the school environment and prepare the student for future success in the real world.
+Students are expected to dress appropriately and in a way that reflects school pride.
+Clothing should be neat, clean, modest, and in good taste.
 Well-fitting tennis shoes must be worn at all times.
 Uniforms must be worn at ALL times while on school property.
 These School uniform guidelines represent the minimum standards.
 Individual school sites may adopt additional guidelines.